arnar/vim-config/README.markdown

     git add .
     git commit -m "Installed coolplugin"

+To remove a plugin just delete the folder from `bundle`.
+In case it is a git submodule you have to delete the references to it from `.gitmodules` and `.git/config` and then `git rm --cached bundle/lameplugin`.

 Tip: To avoid "dirty" warnings for helptags in git submodules, add "tags" to bundle/<repo>/.git/info/exclude, like this: